Deepakshi0409/Deepakshi0409/README.md

 ---

 ## 👩‍💻 About Me

-I’m currently pursuing my **Master’s in Data Science** at *Illinois Institute of Technology, Chicago*.
+I’m currently pursuing my Master’s in Data Science at Illinois Institute of Technology, Chicago, where I’ve been immersed in advanced coursework.
+I’m passionate about turning complex datasets into meaningful insights that solve real-world problems and fuel strategic decision-making.

-I’m passionate about using data to solve real-world problems and support impactful, data-driven decision-making.
+🔍 I’m actively seeking Data Scientist and Data Analyst roles where I can apply my strong foundation in programming, analytics, and data storytelling to impact business outcomes.

-🔍 I’m actively looking for **Data Scientist** and **Data Analyst** roles where I can contribute my analytical mindset and technical expertise to drive business insights and solutions.
+With hands-on experience in and across diverse domains, I bring a unique blend of academic rigor and real-world application.
+I thrive in fast-paced, cross-functional environments and am driven by curiosity, innovation, and a deep commitment to continuous learning.
 ---

 ## 🛠️ Languages, Tools & Technologies